DavidJDBA/OSM/JOSM/LearnJOSM.md

   * *With multiple users practicing this at once, please select different locations.*
   * JOSM uses the right mouse button for navigation and the left for selecting and/or editing.

+  * Locations in need of some work (all within the area shown below) include:
+    * 40.4716, -104.5267
+    * 40.4900, -104.5079
+    * 40.5154, -104.5172
+    * 40.5234, -104.5122
+    * 40.5152, -104.5077
+    * 40.4936, -104.6400

+  or just about anywhere in rural Weld County or other counties throughout the country.
+Using a zoom level of 50-100 to start should reveal several roads, buildings and waterways in need of mapping or repair.

   ![Download](WeldDownload.jpg)

   Use the left mouse button to draw a box covering the area chosen for editing.
 Press the "Download" button.
 If the area is too large a message will appear; in that case draw a smaller box.

   Use the **_Imagery_** menu item to download background imagery.
-In much of Colorado, Bing seems to have the most up-to-date imagery while ESRI Clarity (Beta) shows a large amount of detail.
-Another option is to use USGS maps.
+In much of Colorado, **Bing** seems to have the most up-to-date imagery while **ESRI Clarity (Beta)** shows a large amount of detail.
+Another option is to use **USGS maps**.
 This is good for special purposes, such as verifying tags, but is generally not the best for tracing.

   ![JOSM Startup](JOSMStartup.jpg)